PistolRcks/luatris/README.md

 * Lua 5.1
 * LÖVE 11.1

+## "Builds"
+You can find builds of the game under the releases tab.
+Currently, only Windows and Linux are supported.
+AppImages are coming soon (tm).

 ## Running
 Run `love game` in the `luatris` folder.
 Simple as that.
 If you don't have LÖVE installed on your computer, provide the path to the executable instead of `love`